samsquire/additive-guis/README.md

 Why is it important that the tuples are monotonically increasing?
 This is due to a property of [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) sets whereby they can be changed independently on different machines and unlike HTML, can be merged safely without conflict.
 HTML is difficult to diff as it is not line based.
 I plan to use [Automerge](https://github.com/automerge/automerge) to turn the additive GUI data structure into a CRDT that people can modify in parallel and still produce valid GUIs.
 This will let developers merge GUIs at run time.

-# GUIs are data

-As a demonstration of how compact additive guis are to render interactive displays, this is an example Email viewer written as an additive GUI.
-You can run this yourself in `layout/layouter2.html`.
-Feel free to experiment with the syntax on the left of the live additive GUI editor.
-Try changing the order of your commands and your GUI will still appear the same way.

 # Example